3 Powerful Ways to Use a Lean Manufacturing Game in Training

 - Continuous improvement

-The goal of implementing TQM is to improve processes and create long term business success through customer satisfaction.
-TQM involves all employees in identifying improvements and making small changes to processes.
+The goal of implementing TQM is to improve processes and create long-term business success through customer satisfaction.
+TQM involves all employees in identifying improvements and making minor changes to processes.

-This collective effort means the whole organization is aligned to deliver high quality products and services.
+This collective effort ensures that the entire organization is aligned to deliver high-quality products and services.

 Process Improvement Techniques